PhD, English Literature, University of Rhode Island, Kingston, RI (2017)

 “Ritual Architectures: Doorless and Makeshift Boundaries in Faulkner’s Slave Quarters.”
 Essay.
 Faulkner and Slavery.
 Faulkner and Yoknapatawpha Series.
 University of Mississippi Press.
 Forthcoming 2020.

-“János Mailáth’s ‘Erzsi die Spinnerin’ and Kierkegaard’s Shirt: Translation and Commentary.”
+“János Mailáth’s ‘Erzsi die Spinnerin’: Introduction and Translation.”
 Article and Translation.
 Modern Language Studies.
-Forthcoming 2020.
+Vol. 49, No. 2.
+Winter 2020.

 “Woolf and Zitkala-Sa: Subjectivity and Nationalism.”
 Article.
 Virginia Woolf Miscellany.
 Winter 2018.
 Special Issue on Woolf and Indigenous Literatures.